 While most people know they “should” be eating organic because, well, that’s what the health world tells us, the price tag for organic items is often a huge deterrent for many healthy eaters.

-A new study published Tuesday by researchers out of the University of California at Berkeley and the University of California at San Francisco found that after less than one week of eating organic, toxin levels in the body were dramatically lowered.
+A new study published Tuesday by researchers out of the University of California at Berkeley and the University of California at San Francisco found that after less than one week of eating organic, toxin levels in participants' bodies largely decreased.

-Researchers examined four families from different backgrounds who ate a conventional diet for six days, then an organic diet for another six.
-By testing their urine before and after going organic, researchers found huge drops in bodily pesticides — pesky chemicals that have been linked to cancer, hormonal imbalance, and neurological disorders and more, MindBodyGreen reports.
+In the study, four families from different backgrounds ate a conventional diet for six days, then an organic diet for another six.
+By testing their urine before and after going all-out organic, researchers found huge drops in bodily pesticides.
+These pesticides have been connected with a ton of problems: cancer, hormonal imbalance, and neurological disorders, just to name a few.

-After six days on the organic diet, overall pesticide levels dropped 60.5 percent in both the adults and children, Civil Eats reports.
-Though the most notable statistic was a 95 percent drop in malathion, which is a toxin linked to brain damage in children.
+After just six days of consuming an organic diet, participants' overall pesticide levels dropped by an average of 60 percent in both the adults and children, Civil Eats reported.
+The most notable statistic was a 95 percent drop in malathion, a toxin linked to brain damage in children.

-If this study strikes a cord with you over concern for your health or the health of your family, the Internet is filled with tips for eating organic on a budget — that way price is no longer a deterrent.
-The Cornucopia Institute has a plethora of tips here, including shopping seasonally and buying in bulk.
+If this study strikes a chord with you over concern for your health or the health of your family, the Internet is filled with tips for eating organic on a budget — that way price is no longer a deterrent.
+The Cornucopia Institute has a plethora of tips, including shopping seasonally and buying in bulk.